 Looking at this article, the very first question that pops into one’s mind is the right definition of an Ethical Hacker.
 The term Hacker had a different meaning until late 90’s and then there was a shift towards the ethical ways of hacking or to counter hack the hackers who intend to such events for bad reasons.
 It is an apt phrase to mention here that “the most effective and efficient way to prevent a hack is to think like a hacker”.

 Businesses have started investing on their IT front to upgrade their IT security personnel at the top most priority ensuring that they are protected from Hackers by employing Ethical hackers to identify and cover up the security flaws in their Organizations.
-The biggest and most trusted certification that adds values to an individual’s resume is EC-Council’s Certified Ethical hacker certification.
-It is most suitable with a CCNA certification prior to achieving the CEH certification, as it helps you understand the network topology better and earlier.
+The biggest and most trusted certification that adds values to an individual’s resume is Ethical hacker certification.
+It is most suitable with a CCNA certification prior to achieving the Ethical hacker certification, as it helps you understand the network topology better and earlier.

 Certification Examination Details